atodorov/atodorov.github.com/source/_posts/2011-03-14-usb-multi-seat-on-red-hat-enterprise-linux-6.markdown

 <http://www.facebook.com/album.php?aid=54571&id=180150925328433>.
 A demonstration video from the same deployment can be found at <http://www.youtube.com/watch?v=7GYbCDGTz-4>

-If you are interested in commercial support please <a href="/contact">contact us</a>!
+If you are interested in commercial support please contact me!

 FUTURE
 ------